 The Graduate School of Governance Studies has been working closely with the Japan International Cooperation Agency (JICA) in educating young professionals in the public sector from different parts of the world.
 In particular, we have trained more than a hundred thriving young professionals through the Project for Human Resource Development Scholarship (JDS) program since 2007.
 Every year, we welcome approximately twenty students from different countries in September.
-They enroll in our twoyear English track program and obtain our Master in Public Policy degree by completing the requirements consistent with our Japanese program.
-For more information about the JDS program, please visit its web page at http://jds-scholarship.org/.
+They enroll in our twoyear International Public Policy Course and obtain our Master in Public Policy degree by completing the requirements consistent with our Japanese program.
+For more information about the JDS program, please visit itsweb page at https://jds-scholarship.org/.